Warehouse Capacity Guide

 How to calculate warehouse capacity

-Understanding your current warehouse capacity is the first step to determine how you can optimise it.
+Understanding your current warehouse capacity is the first step to determine how you can optimize it.
 Here is a simple step-by-step walkthrough of how to calculate warehouse capacity using square footage measured in feet:

 Step 1: Get the square feet measurements of your entire warehouse facility.
 For this example, we’ll say it’s 150,000 sq. ft.